-Salvaged windows easily provide you with both timber and glass.
-With these in place, all you need is a frame where you can attach the windows to.
+Old windows easily provide you with both timber and glass.
+With these in place, all you need is a frame to which you can attach the windows.
 Additional expenses would be on the caulkings, screws, and latches.

 - Old Windows